Christabll/awesome-challenge-online-marketplace-api/README.md

 - **Users**
   - **Register & Login:**
+  - Note on User Registration and Roles:
+    Upon application startup, a default admin account is automatically created with the following credentials:

+    Email: christa.bellaishi@gmail.com

+    Password: Admin123!

+This default admin is the only account authorized to register additional admin users.
+All self-registered users are assigned the buyer role by default, and only an admin can promote a buyer to a seller.

     Shoppers receive email verification on registration.
 They can log in and manage their profiles.
   - **Endpoints:**
     - `POST /api/auth/register`